Tougher-Together-DnD/default-game-assets/tutorials/New Game Checklist.md

 ### Combat Master

+> WARNING
+> This API script is only fully functional while used in 'Jumpgate' version games.
+> Suggest only implementing in player games not templates of development.

 This makes running combat easier.
 Use the `libTokenMarkers` Script to add custom markers to Combat Tracker.

-Load the Combat Master settings with recomm
+Load the Combat Master settings with recommended settings.